SamiChabbi/ThePerceptron/README.md

 - Explore and experiment with different datasets and model architectures.
 - Further optimize and extend the perceptron for more complex tasks.
 - Continue learning and applying machine learning principles.

-## Sources

-- [Machine Learnia](https://machinelearnia.com/): Resource used for learning key concepts.
-- Coursera Courses: Deepened knowledge in machine learning.

-Feel free to explore and experiment with different datasets and model architectures to enhance your machine learning skills.
-Great for attracting potential clients or recruiters interested in your understanding of fundamental ML concepts and hands-on implementation.